duniul/clean-modules/README.md

 The same type of patterns are accepted by both the `--include`/`--exclude` arguments and the glob configuration file.

+**Like with .gitignore, globs should use forward-slashes as separators on all operative systems (including Windows)!**

 ### Example configuration file

 ```ignore